robjmcgibbon/SWIFTCON2025/README.md

 ## Pre-requisites

-To streamline the tutorial, we have created a [Docker](https://www.docker.com/) image that contains all require packages and libraries to run the software we will use for today's tutorial.
+To streamline the tutorial, we have created a [Docker](https://www.docker.com/) image that contains all required packages and libraries to run the software we will use for today's tutorial.
 To install Docker, please refer to their [official installation instructions](https://docs.docker.com/engine/install/).

 ## Creating the Docker image